Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Introduction

-\begin{theorem}[=Theorem \ref{thm_nodes}] Let $X$ be a complete intersection in projective space which is not a cubic surface, a quadric, or an even-dimensional complete intersection of two quadrics.
-Then, the Gromov--Witten invariants of $X$ can be effectively reconstructed from the simple nodal Gromov--Witten invariants of $X$. \end{theorem} We give a brief sketch of the proof in what follows -- for details see \S \ref{sec:gw_ci}.
-The first step is to use the constraints given by the monodromy.
-Let be the open subset parametrizing $m$-dimensional smooth complete intersections of degrees $(d_1,\dots,d_r)$ in $\PP^{m+r}$, and let $u \in U$ be the point corresponding to $X$.
+$\bullet$ The first step is to use the constraints given by the monodromy action on the primitive cohomology.
+Let be the open subset parameterizing $m$-dimensional smooth complete intersections of degrees $(d_1,\dots,d_r)$ in $\PP^{m+r}$, and let $u \in U$ be the point corresponding to $X$.
 The fundamental group $\pi_1(U,u)$ of $U$ based at $u$ acts on the primitive cohomology $H^\star(X)_{\prim}$ and the (algebraic) \emph{monodromy group} is by definition the Zariski closure of the image of $\pi_1(U,u)$ in the algebraic group $\mathrm{Aut} (H^\star(X)_{\prim})$ of linear automorphisms of $H^\star(X)_{\prim}$.
 As the Gromov--Witten invariants are deformation invariant, they are invariant under the action of the monodromy group on the insertions.
-For all complete intersections except the list of exceptions in the statement of Theorem \ref{thm_intro_1}, the monodromy group is as big as possible \cite{ MR855873, MR601520, deligne1973groupes}: it is the group of linear automorphisms of $H^\star(X)_{\prim}$ preserving the non-degenerate bilinear form induced by the Poincaré pairing (an orthogonal group if $m$ is even and a symplectic group if $m$ is odd).
+For all complete intersections (except for the exceptions in the statement of Theorem \ref{thm_intro_1}), the monodromy group is as large as possible \cite{ MR855873, weil2, deligne1973groupes}: it is the group of linear automorphisms of $H^\star(X)_{\prim}$ preserving the non-degenerate bilinear form induced by the Poincaré pairing (an orthogonal group if $m$ is even and a symplectic group if $m$ is odd).
 Using the theory of invariants of orthogonal/symplectic groups, we express Gromov--Witten invariants as linear combinations with coefficients to be determined in a basis of invariant tensors.